13 April 2022

 HP contracts are easier to manage because there's no optional final payment at the end of the deal.
-You'll still have to pay off any early repayment fees, but this makes settlement figures for HP Deals more manageable - especially towards the last few months of the contract term.
+You'll still have to pay off, but this makes settlement figures for HP Deals more manageable - especially towards the last few months of the contract term.

 If you plan on replacing your car with the same lender, they might be willing to waive any settlement figures as long as it's within their policy.
 However, this isn't guaranteed and will depend on individual circumstances.